akeszei/em_toolkit/Chimera_commands.md

     volume all step 1 level 0.01

-I then re-run the command (use the arrow-up key to call back the previously submitted command) with different level values until I am happy).
+I then re-run the command (use the arrow-up key to call back the previously submitted command) with different level (thresholding) values until I am happy.

 If many maps are open and should be compared side-by-side, we can array them simply by running: